Cosmos and nanotechnologies as a medieval paradigm. Ethics of the Supercharacter. Postsingularity and Singularity-2.

 Obviously, the Superpersonality, or as the better term may be, the Supercharacter will evolve from the moment of Singularity.
 Or rather, the birth of the Supercharacter will be the moment of Singularity when all the knowledge will converge.

 We can thus assume that, being in possession of all the knowledge, the Supercharacter should have no difficulty to do just fine without any material vehicle to carry it.

 A material vehicle, or a body in layman’s terms, is vulnerable.
-No matter how nano-advanced it may be it remains vulnerable as in the body-mind complex it is the body that introduces mortality into the complex, makes it finite.
-Would it make sense for the humanity to evolve towards the Singularity only to get a new material body which again will be finite, even if reproducible?
+No matter how nano-advanced it may be, it remains vulnerable as in the body-mind complex it is the body that introduces mortality into the complex, makes it finite.
+Would it make sense for humanity to evolve towards the Singularity only to get a new material body which again will be finite, even if reproducible?

 The logic of the mega-evolution seems to require that it should culminate in escaping death – which means escaping the body, as this appears to be the most efficient way of escaping death.
 Anything else would be a partial solution.
-That is why evolution of the Supercharacter inevitably, one way or another, brings us to the abandonment of anything material, including the body.
+That is why the evolution of the Supercharacter inevitably, one way or another, brings us to the abandonment of anything material, including the body.

-In this case, nanotechnologies are just as a temporary stage in the human development as the space exploration.
+In this case, nanotechnologies are just a temporary stage in the human development as the space exploration.
 As useful as they may be, they are still temporary.